 Another beach we would recommend is Half Moon Bay.
 The landscape is a bit more rugged and remote here – and there’s no facilities – but that also means there’s very few people.
 It’s secluded and has that deserted island feel to it.

 Antigua is also home to some fantastic snorkeling spots.
 One is just off Galley Bay, were you can see teeming sea-life amid the coral thanks to fantastic clear blue waters.
-This dive map shows the best spots on the island.
+This dive map

 Some of the best snorkeling spots in Antigua are far from shore though.
 One of those is snorkeling at the shipwreck off Deep Bay.
 One tip is to hire a small boat from Reef Riders in nearby Jolly Harbour, and join them on an accompanied trip to the shipwreck.
 A great underwater camera – such as this one – is a must.